packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES-PORTAL-IMPLEMENTATION-GUIDE.md

 ### **Story 6: AI Sales Assistant**
 ```
 AS a sales rep (user)
-I WANT to chat with an AI assistant about Nexum's positioning
+I WANT to chat with an AI assistant about Sellersco's positioning
 SO THAT I get instant answers without hunting through docs
 ```